tminus109/foundation/wanderer/instructions/stories.md

-Given the hero on any edge of the maze, when the hero is moved by the arrow keys towards the edge, it should not move or leave the maze, only its direction should change if necessary.
+Given the hero on any edge of the maze, when the hero is moved by the arrow keys towards the edge, it should not move or leave the maze, only its direction should change, if necessary.

 8. Walls:

-Given the hero next to a wall tile, when the hero is moved by the arrow keys towards the wall tile it should not move, only its direction should change if necessary.
+Given the hero next to a wall tile, when the hero is moved by the arrow keys towards the wall tile, it should not move, only its direction should change, if necessary.

 Extend with different kinds of sprites.